 Disobedience of a subpoena issued in a lawsuit is punishable as a contempt of court.
 The non-party company disobeying the subpoena may be held liable to the demanding party for damages sustained by the demanding party because of the company’s failure to comply, and for a penalty not exceeding $150.

-Any company in New York which receives a subpoena demanding documents (in a lawsuit to which the company is not a party) is strongly advised to contact a litigation attorney and to get advice on how to proceed.
+Any company in Manhattan which receives a subpoena demanding documents (in a lawsuit to which the company is not a party) is strongly advised to contact a litigation attorney and to get advice on how to proceed.